-The amount paid out under the ROIC Units and the TSR Units will be determined based upon our performance on the applicable performance measure compared to a peer group consisting of the following companies: AptarGroup, Inc; Avery Dennison Corporation; Berry Global, Inc.; Cascades, Inc.; Celanese Corporation; Clearwater Paper Corporation; Crown Holdings, Inc.; Domtar Corporation; PH Glatfelter Co.; Graphic Packaging Holding Company; Greif, Inc.; International Paper Company; OI Glass, Inc.; Resolute Forest Products, Inc.; Sealed Air Corporation; The Sherwin Williams Corporation; Silgan Holdings Inc.; Sonoco Products Co.; and WestRock Company.
+The amount paid out under the ROIC Units and the TSR Units will be determined based upon our performance on the applicable performance measure compared to a peer group consisting of the following companies: AptarGroup, Inc; Avery Dennison Corporation; Berry Global, Inc.; Cascades, Inc.; Celanese Corporation; Clearwater Paper Corporation; Crown Holdings, Inc.; PH Glatfelter Co.; Graphic Packaging Holding Company; Greif, Inc.; International Paper Company; OI Glass, Inc.; Resolute Forest Products, Inc.; Sealed Air Corporation; The Sherwin Williams Corporation; Silgan Holdings Inc.; Sonoco Products Co.; Sylvamo Company; and WestRock Company.
 Holders will also receive dividend equivalents upon vesting with a value equal to the amount of dividends accrued on the shares that actually vest.
-Dividend equivalents will be paid in cash, unless the committee determines to pay them in shares.
+Dividend equivalents will be paid in cash unless the committee determines to pay them in shares.

-The peer group was intended to be a comprehensive group of publicly traded paper, packaging and other industrial companies, which may compete with us for investor capital.
-The peer group was not changed from 2021.
+The peer group is intended to be a comprehensive group of publicly traded paper, packaging and other industrial companies, which may compete with us for investor capital.
+The peer group was not changed from 2021, except to replace Domtar Corporation, which was acquired in 2021, with Sylvamo Company, a competitor of our paper business which became an independent public company in 2021.
 This group is not intended to be the same group used for comparative assessments as described above under "-Comparative Assessments."

-For the ROIC Units, annual return on invested capital for PCA and each peer company will be calculated for each of 2021, 2022, 2023 and 2024 and averaged.
+For the ROIC Units, annual return on invested capital for PCA and each peer company will be calculated for each of 2022, 2023, 2024 and 2025 and averaged.
 Return on invested capital means pre-tax operating profit before publicly reported special items divided by the sum of net debt and equity.
-The ROIC Units will vest and pay out on February 23, 2025, the fourth anniversary of the date of the award, as long as the recipient is employed by, or otherwise provides services to, PCA.
+The ROIC Units will vest and pay out on February 23, 2026, the fourth anniversary of the date of the award, as long as the recipient is employed by, or otherwise provides services to, PCA.
 PCA must perform above the median of the group for the ROIC units to pay out at or above target.
 If PCA performs in the top three companies in the group, the units will pay out at 120% for first place, 113.33% for second place and 106.66% for third place.
 If PCA performs between median and fourth place, the units will pay out at 100%.
 If PCA performs in the third quartile of the group, a number of shares between 40% and 100% of the target number of shares will pay out.
 If PCA performs in the fourth quartile, no shares will vest.
-ROIC Units awarded between 2018 and 2020 do not include the discretionary vesting component included in prior year awards and described below under "-Prior Year Awards."

-For the TSR Units, total stockholder return for PCA and each peer company will be calculated for the period beginning on March 1, 2021 and ending on February 29, 2024.
+For the TSR Units, total shareholder return for PCA and each peer company will be calculated for the period beginning on March 1, 2022 and ending on February 28, 2025.
 The TSR Units will vest and pay out after certification of performance by the committee promptly after the end of the performance period.
 PCA must perform above the median of the group for the TSR Units to pay out at or above target.
 If PCA is the highest performer in the peer group, 200% of the target number of shares will vest.
 If PCA performs between the median and the highest performer of the group, a number of shares between 100% and 200% of the target number of shares will vest.
-If PCA performs between the 33.33rd percentile and the median, a number of shares between 0% and 100% of the target number of shares will vest.
+If PCA performs between the median, a number of shares between 0% and 100% of the target number of shares will vest.
 If PCA performs below the 33.33rd percentile, then no shares will vest.
 The actual number of shares vesting within each range will be determined based upon linear interpolation of PCA's performance within that range.